The history of trick or treating is weirder than you thought

 Assign to Google Classroom

-It's almost that time of year when children get into costume and traipse around the neighborhood ringing doorbells and begging for treats.
-When you think about it, trick or treating is kind of a weird thing, so where did it come from anyway?
+It's almost that time of year.
+Children get into costume and walk around the neighborhood.
+They ring doorbells.
+They beg for treats.
+When you think about it, trick or treating is kind of a weird thing.
+Where did it come from anyway?

-Today I Found Out discovered that the practice began with the Celtic tradition of celebrating the end of the year by dressing up as evil spirits.
-The Celts believed that, as we moved from one year to the next, the dead and the living would overlap, and demons would roam the earth again.
-So dressing up as demons was a defense mechanism and if you encountered a real demon roaming the Earth, they would think you were one of them.
+Today I Found Out discovered that the practice began with a Celtic tradition.
+It celebrated the end of the year by dressing up as evil spirits.
+Here is what the Celts believed.
+As we move from one year to the next, the dead and the living would overlap.
+Demons would roam the earth again.
+Dressing up as demons was a defense mechanism.
+You might encounter a real demon roaming the Earth.
+If you were dressed up they would think you were one of them.

-Fast forward to when the Catholic Church was stealing everybody's holidays and trying to convert them.
-They turned the demon dress-up party into "All Hallows Eve," "All Soul's Day," and "All Saints Day" and had people dress up as saints, angels and still a few demons.
+Fast forward to when the Catholic Church was stealing everybody's holidays.
+They were trying to convert them.
+They turned the demon dress-up party into "All Hallows Eve" and "All Soul's Day."
+And "All Saints Day."
+They had people dress up.
+They dressed as saints and angels.
+There were some people who still dressed as demons.
 Today I Found Out writes:

-As for the trick or treating, or "guising" (from "disguising"), traditions, beginning in the Middle-Ages, children and sometimes poor adults would dress up in the aforementioned costumes and go around door to door during Hallowmas begging for food or money in exchange for songs and prayers, often said on behalf of the dead.
-This was called "souling" and the children were called "soulers".
+As for the trick or treating, or "guising" (from "disguising"), traditions, they began in the Middle Ages.
+Children would dress up in the aforementioned costumes.
+Sometimes poor adults did too.
+They would go around door to door during Hallowmas.
+They'd beg for food or money.
+This was in exchange for songs and prayers.
+They were often said on behalf of the dead.
+This was called "souling."
+The children were called "soulers".

-You might think that this practice then simply migrated along with Europeans to the United States, but trick or treating didn't re-emerge until the 1920s and 1930s, and then it paused for a bit during World War II because of sugar rations, but its now back in full force.
+You might think that this practice then simply moved along with Europeans to the United States.
+But trick or treating didn't re-emerge until the 1920s and 1930s.
+It paused for a bit during World War II because of sugar rations.
+But its now back in full force.

 The term "trick or treat" dates back to 1927.
 Today I Found Out explains:

-The earliest known reference to "trick or treat", printed in the November 4, 1927 edition of the Blackie, Alberta Canada Herald, talks of this.
+The earliest known reference to "trick or treat" was printed on November 4, 1927.
+It was in an edition of the Blackie, Alberta Canada Herald.

-The British hate Halloween, apparently.
-In 2006, a survey found that over half of British homeowners turn off their lights and pretend not to be home on Halloween.
-Yet another reason by the United States is happy to be free from British rule - no fun.
+The British hate Halloween.
+That's according to a 2006 survey.
+It found that over half of British homeowners turn off their lights.
+They pretend not to be home on Halloween.
+Yet another reason by the United States is happy to be free from British rule.
+No fun.